1sukey/home_automation/LongWatchdog/readme.md

 <pre>
 The blink code behaviors are as follows for the ATTiny build:

-if it detects the pot value has changed (by at least 20) then it will flash the led 4 times quickly, followed by an led on duration of the real time value it will use before it resets the parent arduino.
+* if it detects the pot value has changed then it will flash the led 4 times quickly, followed by an led on duration of the real time value it will use before it resets the parent arduino.

-everytime it receives a pat, the led will give a brief flicker if it has to reset the arduino it will do so then give two slow flashs to led
+* everytime it receives a pat, the led will give a brief flicker

+* if it has to reset the arduino it will do so then give two slow flashs to led

 Currently I've been using a 555 timer-based external watchdog, that works well but is rather expensive at $16.